Category Archives: Personal Brand

 • Attractiveness.

-“The corner of the mouth is … diagnostic … for … happy and surprised expressions and … the perception of personality traits, such as extroversion.
+The team concluded that corner of the mouth indicates happy and surprised expressions and personality traits like extroversion.

-“…upturn of the mouth and fullness in the cheeks can make a person look more intelligent and socially skilled.
+Likewise, they reported that an upturned mouth and fullness in the cheeks can make a person look more intelligent and socially skilled.

-“… patients undergoing a facelift procedure … are found to be significantly more likeable and socially skilled postoperatively.”
+In sum, they found that people who had a facelift procedure were rated significantly more likeable and socially skilled postoperatively.”

-Volunteers in a different study attributed personality traits to neutral faces when they perceived a similarity to standard emotional expressions, reported Princeton’s Christopher P. Said and Alexander Todorov with Nicu Sebe of University of Trento.
+Volunteers in a different study attributed positive and negative personality traits to neutral faces when they perceived a similarity to standard positive and negative emotional expressions, reported Princeton’s Christopher P. Said and Alexander Todorov with Nicu Sebe of University of Trento.

 Christopher P. Said